 Can develop chronic lameness if overworked or overridden

 Disproportionate weight-to-frame ratio, making it prone to a number of health concerns

 Champion and Celebrity American Quarter Horses

-As evidence of equestrians' love of the American Quarter Horse, AQHA created and maintains the American Quarter Horse Hall of Fame and Museum in Amarillo, Texas.
-Visitors to the museum can view photos and paintings of famous Quarter Horses, as well as various displays showcasing the breed's anatomy, history, attributes, honors, and storied place in American culture.
-Its Hall of Fame inductees include hundreds of horses and people who have been instrumental in shaping the breed; they're selected from nominations each year by a committee and honored each March.
+The American Quarter Horse Association maintains the American Quarter Horse Hall of Fame and Museum in Amarillo, Texas.
+Visitors can view photos and paintings of famous quarter horses, as well as various displays showcasing the breed's history.
+Hall of Fame inductees include hundreds of horses and people who have been instrumental in shaping the breed.
 Among them are:

-- Wimpy: The first stallion listed in the AQHA registry
+- Wimpy: The first stallion listed in the American Quarter Horse Association registry

 Is the American Quarter Horse Right for You?

 With a calm, gentle demeanor, this breed is the ideal choice for families and beginning riders.
-American Quarter Horses are blessed with a steady temperament, but this does not mean they are slow to learn.
-Their intuitive nature makes them easy to train for ranch work or competition such as roping and cutting.
-The same is true for more recreational purposes: They need very little guidance from riders once trained and tend to be "easy keepers" that thrive on good pasture or hay.
+American quarter horses typically have a steady temperament, but this does not mean they are slow to learn.
+Their intuitive nature makes them easy to train for ranch work or competition, and the same is true for recreational purposes.
+They need very little guidance from riders once trained and tend to be "easy keepers" that thrive on good pasture or hay.

 More Horse Breeds

 If you're interested in similar breeds, check out: